GlitchyCrafting/SICTC-Vim-Tutorial/Tutorial/02-Plugins-Intro.md

 ```
 Any time we add a plugin, it will go between these two calls.
 Nothing else will ever go in between them.

 As practice, let's make Vim a bit prettier by adding a colorscheme.
-My `glitchcandy` port for Vim isn't done yet so here's my next three favorites:
+My colorscheme, `glitchcandy`, doesn't have a Vim version so here's my next three favorites:
 1. [catppuccin](https://vimcolorschemes.com/catppuccin/vim), mocha variant
 2. [tokyonight](https://vimcolorschemes.com/ghifarit53/tokyonight-vim)
 3. [dracula](https://vimcolorschemes.com/dracula/vim)

-You can use any colorscheme you like, [here's some more](https://vimcolorschemes.com), but make sure it's not an NVim scheme and only a Vim one.
+You can use any colorscheme you like, [here's some more](https://vimcolorschemes.com), but make sure it's not an NeoVim scheme, like `glitchcandy`, and only a Vim one.

 ```vim
 " In your options